NeowayLabs/klb/README.md

 λ> azure ad sp create -n klb-sp-tests -p <your password>
 ```

-You'll need to grant permissions to the service principal authenticate
+You'll need to grant permissions to the service principal to
-on behalf of your subscription id.
+authenticate on behalf of your subscription id.

 You'll need the Object ID of the just created `service principal`.
 To
 get this value, run the command below and look for the service name
 `klb-sp-tests`: